How to Sell your Timeshare

 - So-called Relief companies

 Advertising companies such as BuyaTimeshare.com operate similar to the way an AutoTrader.com or a Monster.com operate in their respective industries - offering an online platform for people to advertise their product for sale.
 Google estimates that for search terms such as "timeshare", "buy timeshare", "timeshare for sale" and "timeshare resales", a combined 60,000 searches per month are conducted for these terms from consumers looking for information about the timeshare product.
-Most of these terms show buyer intent, so there are people inquiring about buying timeshare on the Internet which, of course, is great news for timeshare owners.
+Most of these terms show buyer intent, so there are people inquiring about buying a timeshare on the Internet which, of course, is great news for timeshare owners.

 While these companies charge advertising fees for people to advertise their timeshare for sale (again, similar to the way a classified ad would work in the newspaper), this money is put back into the marketing programs of the company to attract buyers to the website and, therefore, the advertised timeshares.
 The cost to maintain a visible presence on the internet is significant, such as the page one rankings on Google for BuyaTimeshare.com for the search terms mentioned above.
 However, it is the best exposure possible for owners looking to get in front of those 60,000 monthly potential buyers.

 When looking for an online advertising company to work with, make sure they can demonstrate a marketing capability for promoting timeshares on behalf of clients.
 If a company claims to work online but you can't find them in a simple Google search, chances are neither can a prospective buyer.
-Ask questions such as term of contract, if they have a contract to provide (which is mandatory in Florida and Colorado) whether timeshares sell on the website and to demonstrate that, and costs involved.
+Ask questions such as term of contract, if they have a contract to provide (which is mandatory in Florida and Colorado) whether timeshares sell on the website and to demonstrate that, and potential upfront or closing costs involved.
 Remember that advertising companies are For Sale by Owner, meaning that the owner manages the process, receives offers and negotiates with buyers directly without the use of a third party.

 Owners who choose this path will have the flexibility to adjust pricing, receive buyer offers directly and close the sale themselves.
 Once an agreed sale price is in place, the process would move to the paperwork stage, which can be handled by the owner or through a third party if desired.
-After the signed paperwork is completed, the transaction would be referred to a closing company for conclusion.
+After the signed paperwork is completed, the transaction would be referred to a closing company for the conclusion.

 Brokerage companies operate similar to real estate agents, as they are licensed by the state in which they operate and are heavily regulated.
 They will take listings, negotiate on behalf of buyers and sellers and work to conclude the sales process, taking a commission after the conclusion of a sale.
 There are good companies to use but some of the same questions apply as with the advertising companies.
 Costs traditionally are higher for brokers in the form of higher commissions rather than the generally lower cost of advertising and handling the process yourself.